International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 To better understand the model above we need to understand Data Spaces differently at different layers.
 There is a legal layer where a Data Space is governed by legal contracts to join a consortium that is responsible for the Data Space.
-This can be a not-for-profit organization where participants join as members to jointly agree on what the rules of the Data Space are, but also can be driven by a single entity that dictates the rules of the Data Space.
+This can be a not-for-profit organisation where participants join as members to jointly agree on what the rules of the Data Space are, but also can be driven by a single entity that dictates the rules of the Data Space.
 Both models and everything in between is possible and tradeoffs need to be reasoned over and decisions made when the legal layer of the Data Space is being defined.
-There can even be Data Spaces without any organization at the legal layer, purely governed by measures provided through the Data Space Governance Authority (DSGA).
+There can even be Data Spaces without any organisation at the legal layer, purely governed by measures provided through the Data Space Governance Authority (DSGA).

-The DSGA is a logical function in the Data Space and while it will be quite common to combine the DSGA with the legal organization of the Data Space, it is also possible that a DSGA exists without any legal organization operating it.
+The DSGA is a logical function in the Data Space and while it will be quite common to combine the DSGA with the legal organisation of the Data Space, it is also possible that a DSGA exists without any legal organisation operating it.
 E.g. a DSGA could be just a set of policies passed around between Data Space participants without any single owner, just been agreed on by a consensus algorithm between participants.